linode/docs/docs/development/python/manage-python-environments-pipenv.md

 ## Next Steps

-For a full list of commands and options, see the Pipenv [Github repo](https://github.com/pypa/pipenv) and [official docs](https://docs.pipenv.org/).
+For a full list of commands and options, see the Pipenv [GitHub repo](https://github.com/pypa/pipenv) and [official docs](https://docs.pipenv.org/).